Skip to content

 They pointed to former student services chief Karyn Lynch’s statement that the district added a zip-code preference after an “equity lens review,” suggesting that the zip-code preference “must have been racially motivated,” Kenney wrote.
 But, the judge said, “no reasonable jury would find that simply because the School District conducted an ‘equity lens’ review and implemented a zip code preference thereafter, the zip code preference must have been implemented because it would benefit any specific racial group.”

-District officials said during depositions that they did not know the racial makeup of the zip codes chosen for preference, and the zip codes were chosen expressly because they had the lowest percentage of students enrolled at Masterman, Central, Palumbo and Carver.
+District officials said during depositions that they did not know the racial makeup of the zip codes chosen for preference, and the zip codes were chosen expressly because they had the lowest percentage of students enrolled at Masterman, Central, Palumbo, and Carver.

 Former Superintendent William R. Hite Jr., who ordered the policy change before departing the school system in 2022, said in a deposition that the district “would have eradicated any policy that advantaged [or attempted to advantage] one demographic group over another demographic group.”

-Lawyers for Sargent, Girini, and Sheridan also relied a 2020 antiracism declaration made by the district, as well as the school’s board’s monitoring of the percentage of students who qualify to attend criteria-based schools, broken down by race, to support their claim that the changes were racially discriminatory.
+Lawyers for Sargent, Girini, and Sheridan also relied on a 2020 antiracism declaration made by the district, as well as the school’s board’s monitoring of the percentage of students who qualify to attend criteria-based schools, broken down by race, to support their claim that the changes were racially discriminatory.

 But, Kenney wrote, “consideration of whether prior practices allowed for racial bias to exist in the admissions process and a desire to safeguard against the potential for race-based discrimination by moving to an objective system for selecting which students are admitted to the schools they attend does not constitute a racially discriminatory motive.
 It constitutes the opposite.”